 - Have completed a graduate degree program on or after April 1, 2020, AND

 - Have a final and current cumulative GPA of at least 3.0/4.0 in the graduate degree program.

 Some participants may be able to take advantage of the tuition reimbursement benefit and choose to continue their graduate studies during their fellowship.

 To obtain a security clearance, enabling access to sensitive information, individuals will be subject to a federal background investigation and must meet eligibility requirements, including demonstration of non-use of federally illegal drugs (including CBD and substances legal in the applicant's state) for twelve consecutive months prior to submission of the clearance request.
 Non-use of federally classified illegal drugs is initially determined through an initial drug screen and review of the individual's Questionnaire for National Security Positions.
 Once the security clearance is granted, individuals will then be subject to random and for-cause drug testing.
 During the course of the federal background investigation, the other following areas will also be examined:

 - criminal history;

 If performance in any of these or other areas would preclude eligibility for a security clearance, graduate students interested in the program should not apply.

 The SF-86 Form is required for processing requests for DOE security clearances.
-This process will begin immediately upon acceptance into the fellowship program.
+This process will begin immediately upon offer acceptance.
 The form is extensively detailed and will require some time to complete.
 It is recommended that applicants who receive an interview review this form and begin collecting the relevant information.

 Applications are open spring through early fall.
-If you are not eligible to apply this year, please check back in the spring for the next class year schedule.
-Applicants must not have graduated more than eighteen months prior to the application deadline to be eligible for the upcoming class.
+If you are not currently eligible to apply, check back in the spring for an updated schedule for the next class year.
+Applicants must be within eighteen months of receiving their degree to be eligible to apply for the upcoming class.